SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

 # Developing a sample Intel Unite® Plugin

 ## Lab Overview
-In this lab, a sample plugin on Intel Unite® is created and deployed to display toast messages on the hub.
+In this lab, a sample plugin on Intel Unite® software is created and deployed to display toast messages on the hub.

 For simplicity, AttendeeAnalyticsPlugin.sln is already created at ***C:\Intel\Desktop\Retail\06-IWB\AttendeeAnalyticsPlugin***, which includes required header files and TODOs that are to be replaced.
 The template for the plugin is available [here](./solutions/PluginTemplate.md)
 - TODO is a small unit of module for code simplification.
 - Replace all the TODOs with corresponding code snippets provided here.
 - Keep all the other TODOs untouched.
 These will be discussed in the next lab.

-In this Lab, a sample plugin for Intel Unite® is developed and deployed.
+In this Lab, a sample plugin for Intel Unite® software is developed and deployed.
 Here, TODOs for sample plugin are only dealt and the rest are discussed in the next lab.

 ## Flow Diagram